Gousto review: 'The seamless service has changed our eating habits and cooking routine for the better''

 While Gousto doesn't teach you the basics of cooking in a practical sense, it does teach you how to build on your cooking skills in a way that continuously evolves.
 The seamless service has changed our eating habits and cooking routine for the better by teaching us spice and flavour pairings, as well as how simple seasoning food can be.
 After seven months we've amassed a wad of recipe cards which we often refer back to when in need of a good salad dressing or sauce, or even to recreate favourite meals on non-delivery weeks.

 Some of our favourite recipes so far have included: crispy tofu in a satay sauce, a 10-min spicy halloumi stew, vegan tapas burgers with bravas relish, crispy miso fish burgers, Goan prawn balchão, posh fish fingers sandwiches and smoky fish with curry butter sauce.
 Practically none of which would have been cooked in this house if it weren't for this service.

 Since their launch, Gousto have listened to customer concerns over sustainability and plastic and have drastically reduced single-use plastic packaging, now delivering chilled items in efficient cardboard ice boxes known as the 'Eco Chill Box', and have pledged to make all Gousto-branded plastic packaging reusable, recyclable or compostable by the end of 2022.
 If their ethos continues to evolve as fast as their menus, and our cooking skills, we'll no doubt be receiving Gousto deliveries for a long time to come.

 Though this article contains affiliate links, it is an independent review, written without the support of Gousto.
-Try Gousto and get 35% off your first month of recipe boxes.
+View the latest Gousto offer.